felipeerias/scrollbar-gutter-explainer/README.md

   * Use case: fix cases where an overlay scrollbar obscures content.
 See https://github.com/w3c/csswg-drafts/issues/4674#issuecomment-577662037
   * Use case: more predictable Web engine layout tests across platforms.
 See: https://github.com/web-platform-tests/wpt/issues/10972

-Additionally, these two values can only be used in combination with the `stable` and `always`keywords:
+Additionally, these can only be used in combination with `stable` and `always`:

 * `both`: If a gutter would be present on one of the inline start/end edges of the box, another gutter must be present on the opposite edge as well.
   * Use case: simmetry between padding on both sides of the box.